bjezek/Teamawesome/README.md

 The project team used a combination of machine learning models and sentiment analysis from Elon Musk's tweets to find various trading models for stocks and crypto.

 Historical data available online along with data from APIs such as Alpaca's Trading API and Twitter's Developer API fueled this project.
-Sentiment analysis was applied using the nltk library, and machine learning models utilizing prophet (X) and scikitlearn (logistic regression & support vector machine models) were applied.
+Sentiment analysis was applied using the nltk library, and machine learning models utilizing prophet and scikitlearn libraries were applied.

 The project team came up with a variety of models that seem to have performed well throughout the trading periods analyzed.
-Next steps in the project would be to refine the combinations of the models used, and incorporate hourly data instead of daily data in the analysis.
+The next steps in the analysis are to refine the combination of the models used incorporate hourly data instead of daily data in the analysis.

-Jupyter notebooks were made which incorporated the various techinques that our project team analyzed and set the code up to place trades based on information from the models.
+Numerous Jupyter notebooks were made which incorporated the various techinques that our project team analyzed and set the code up to place trades based on information from the models.

+# Data Gathering & Data Cleaning

+Historical data was pulled from a variety of sources, such as Yahoo Finance and Kaggle, along with the Twitter Developer API & Alpaca's Stock API.

+The static datasets included in the project repository include:
+* Bitcoin
+    * Resources/BTC-USD.csv, historical dataset from [Yahoo Finance](https://finance.yahoo.com/quote/BTC-USD/), daily OHLC data 9/21/2021 - 9/21/2022 (LINKX)
+    * Resources/coin_Bitcoin.csv, historical dataset, daily OHLC data 4/29/2013 - 7/6/2021
+* Dogecoin
+    * Resources/DOGE-USD.csv, historical dataset from [Yahoo Finance](https://finance.yahoo.com/quote/DOGE-USD?p=DOGE-USD&.tsrc=fin-srch), daily OHLC data 9/21/2021 - 9/21/2022
+    * Resources/coin_Dogecoin.csv, historical dataset, daily OHLC data 12/16/2013 - 7/6/2021
+* Elon Musk Historical Twitter Data
+    * Resources/TweetsElonMusk.csv, historical dataset from [Kaggle](https://www.kaggle.com/datasets/andradaolteanu/all-elon-musks-tweets), 6/4/2010 - 4/17/2022
+    * Resources/elonmusk_full_tweets.csv, historical dataset from [Kaggle](https://www.kaggle.com/code/tayyarhussain/elon-musk-tweets-dataset-data-analysis/data?select=elonmusk.csv), 6/4/2010 - 9/12/2022

 # Sentiment Analysis

+Check out the SentimentAnalysis.ipynb notebook for a deeper dive:

 ## Data Processing:
 Utilizing pandas